 Communication needs reach.
-And by reach, we don’t mean theoretical reach.
+And by reach, I don’t mean theoretical reach.
 In theory, terminals on the factory floor have reach, but the reality is that they’re hardly ever used.

 Likewise, responsively optimized intranet pages can create theoretical mobile reach.
 But given the tedious necessity of having to log in daily, it’s a practice that’s hardly ever used by employees in real life.

 Communication needs real reach.
 To achieve real reach, intranets must be accessible as apps on employees' smartphones—preferably branded with their company's unique design.
 If employees don't have a company device, they must be able to use their personal smartphones or tablets.

 With an app, there’s no need for a daily login.
-Active notification is possible for selected information.
+Active instant notification is possible for selected information.
 And content and services can be targeted for optimal relevance, meaning that employees will use this channel voluntarily because it helps them with their daily work.

 Shared information that meets the requirements for real reach (as described above) usually falls under the categories of “external” and “internal” information.

 The problem is that when collaborating on important projects, “confidential” and “strictly confidential” content is often created.
 As soon as sensitive content comes into play, it will obviously influence the overall security rating of the platform, making the use of private devices hardly possible.

 What this means is that many active social intranets built around collaboration cannot be accessed by an adequate number of employees—hardly the best scenario for a communication medium meant to reach everyone in a widely dispersed, global enterprise.

-The digital divide is now wider than ever: on the one side there are employees who communicate directly with management via employee apps and other digital means; on the other side are the colleagues who still only receive an employee newspaper four times a year.
-Internal communications teams can’t effectively do their job in such a limited environment.
+The digital divide is now wider than ever: on the one side there are employees who communicate directly with management via email, intranet and other digital means; on the other side are the colleagues who still only receive an employee newspaper four times a year.
+Internal communications teams can't effectively do their job in such a limited environment.

 2. Social Intranets Miss the Top Two Trends in Digital Collaboration